Press Enter to search or ESC to close

 In order to claim the property of a deceased relative, you need to file a small estate affidavit.
 The property value must not exceed that determined by the state in which the property is located.
 The following sample procedure comes from the Marion County Circuit Court, Third Judicial District in Oregon.
 Contact the appropriate county court for state-specific filing instructions.

-Filing a Small Estate Affidavit
+Filing A Small Estate Affidavit

 How to File a Small Estate Affidavit